-The ARC shall meet at least twice each calendar year at a designated time and location established by its Executive Committee.
+Woved to The ARC shall meet at least twice each calendar year at a designated time and location established by its Executive Committee.
 Agendas for ARC meetings will be distributed and circulated to all members at least two weeks in advance of all meetings.
 All official actions of the ARC including the election of officers, adoption of budgets, assessment of costs to members, and all other matters not otherwise specifically delegated to the elected officers, committees or executive director shall be by the full ARC at a regular meeting consistent with the voting procedures in Article II.
 D. of these Bylaws.
 The ARC Executive Committee will meet at least four times each year at the call of the Chair.
-All meetings of the ARC Executive Committee, standing committees or special committees established under the ARC shall operate under the Robert's Rules of Order unless modified by a majority vote of the ARC members.
-The meetings of the ARC shall be rotated to locations throughout the Rouge River watershed allowing any member community or agency to host a meeting.
+All meetings of the ARC Executive Committee, standing The ARC Executive Committee will be all the ARC Executive Committee, standing the Chair.
+All meetings of the ARC Executive Committee, standing the Chair.